 Why You Should Update Your Copyright Year

-Whilst anything that appears on your site is instantly copyrighted even if the year displayed is out-dated or not, there are still plenty of reasons you should keep it updated.
-Most are to do with visitor trust and the image the site portrays of you as its Webmaster.
+Whilst anything that appears on your site is instantly copyrighted even if the year displayed is outdated or not, there are still plenty of reasons you should keep it updated.
+Most have to do with visitor trust and the image the site portrays of you as its Webmaster.

 If a visitor were to notice that a website was displaying last year’s date, they are going to assume the website is outdated or the owner is not bothered enough to change it.
 This is not good for building brand or trust with visitors and will inevitably affect the engagement and conversions of the site.

 - Build Trust – When your website reflects accurate and current information it helps to build a good level of trust for those that visit it.